Getting here is easy – if you are prepared

 My travel tips

 Car?
 Bringing your car to Flørli only makes sense if you have a lot of luggage or you plan to travel on to the other side of the fjord.
 Otherwise, I recommend parking it for free in Lauvvik, Forsand, Songesand or Lysebotn.

 No car?
 Take a bus to Lauvvik quay (near Høle) or Forsand quay from where the ferries depart.

 Book ferries.
 Capacity on board is limited.
 Though tickets can be purchased on board spontaneously, I recommend to book ahead so you are guaranteed a space.
 Off-season you also need to book upon leaving Flørli, to make sure the ferry calls port.

 Daytrip?
 Rødne FjordCruise offers daytrips directly from the Stavanger city centre.
-On friday and sunday afternoon, you can also take the afternoon Kolumbus ferry from Lauvvik and Forsand: departure Lauvvik 13:55, departure Flørli back to Lauvvik at 18:35 – this gives you just enough time to hike the stairs in a sporty 3 hour tempo.
+On friday and sunday afternoon, you can also take the Kolumbus ferry to spend an afternoon in Flørli with enough time to hike the stairs (read schedule above).

 Come to Flørli to visit Flørli!
 If your main objective is to visit Preikestolen or Kjerag – chose a different place to stay.